-- 6. THAT, for the purposes of ASX Listing Rule 7.2 and all other purposes, the issue of options, and shares following the valid exercise of such options, under and in accordance with the terms of the Sonic Healthcare Limited Employee Option Plan be approved. - 7.
-THAT, for the purposes of ASX Listing Rule 7.2 and all other purposes, the issue of performance rights, and shares following the valid exercise of such performance rights, under and in accordance with the terms of the Sonic Healthcare Limited Performance Rights Plan be approved.
+- 7. THAT, for the purposes of seeking approval as an exception to ASX Listing Rule 7.1 and all other purposes, the issue of options, and shares following the valid exercise of such options, under and in accordance with the terms of the Sonic Healthcare Limited Employee Option Plan be approved. - 8.
+THAT, for the purposes of seeking approval as an exception to ASX Listing Rule 7.1 and all other purposes, the issue of performance rights, and shares following the valid exercise of such performance rights, under and in accordance with the terms of the Sonic Healthcare Limited Performance Rights Plan be approved.